Strategic Planning and Scenario-Based Forescasting

 If you want to develop better strategic policies--ones that are more resilient in the face of unpredictable market or social changes--then I can help.
 The strategic planning methods I use can assist companies, governments and other organizations in building the kind of resilience that will allow them to weather unexpected shocks.
 This kind of foresight should be a component of all long-term corporate and governmental planning.

-For ten years now I've been periodically engaged in doing foresight consulting, with clients such as the Canadian government and army; some of our conference findings went straight to the Prime Minister's office.
-I've published a 27,000 word "fictionalization" of military foresight studies entitled Crisis in Zefra, given numerous talks and keynote addresses, and facilitated at conferences.
+For ten years now I've been periodically engaged in doing foresight consulting, with clients such as the Canadian government and army; in Canada, some of our conference findings went straight to the Prime Minister's office, and in October 2014 I was invited to the White House Office of Science and Technology Policy to discuss future possibilities.
 I can bring extensive experience in the following to your projects:

 - Scenario-based forecasting I have extensive experience with scenario-based strategic planning, going back ten years in my own private practice.
 This includes: